 - UploaderWiz allows a subset of the local drives to be scanned.

-- UploaderWiz allows upload windows (e.g., from 6 PM to 8 AM) in case bandwidth might be an issue.
+- UploaderWiz allows upload windows (for example, from 6 PM to 8 AM) in case bandwidth might be an issue.

 - UploaderWiz has a multi-threaded block level upload capability.

-- UploaderWiz can be run both on end users' computers (even on non-company-owned computers) and company-owner servers (for example, if PST files are stored on Fileservers).
+- UploaderWiz can be run both on end user computers (even on non-company-owned computers) and company-owner servers (for example, if PST files are stored on file servers).

-- UploaderWiz generates logs that will be stored on .
-The log file name will be UploadWiz-<computer name>.log
+- UploaderWiz generates logs that will be stored on %temp%\UploaderWiz.
+The log file name will be UploaderWiz-<computer name>.log

 - UploaderWiz automatically marks all PST files as read-only, so it does not alter any PST data.